ietf/tao/Tao.md

 debates feel that the delays often result in better protocols.
 (And, if you think about it, how could you have "voting" in a group that invites all interested individuals to participate, and when it's impossible to count the participants?)
-The common definition and practice of humming can be found in
+A common definition and practice of humming can be found in
 <a href="https://www.rfc-editor.org/info/rfc7282">RFC 7282: On Consensus and
 Humming in the IETF</a>.